 Build a Coalition

-Anyway, the key is one leader, alone, will never a) expose enough Dissatisfaction, b) create a powerful enough Vision, or c) drive effective First Steps to overcome real Resistance.
+One leader, alone, will never a) expose enough Dissatisfaction, b) create a powerful enough Vision, or c) drive effective First Steps to overcome real Resistance.
+There must be at least four senior stakeholders in the organization who are in complete support of the change: the change agent and three others (I learned this rule from Qi Lu at Microsoft, and it’s proven true in my experience).

 As the coalition grows and engages, the amount (and flavor) of Dissatisfaction with the status quo will also increase.
 Likewise, the Vision will become refined.
 And First Steps will be identified.
 But the Coalition is not complete until members are added from all ranks.
 This includes folks way down the org chart in the org.
-You know who these people are…they are the managers, and individual contributors who you know are adaptable and always want to help.
+You know who these people are… they are the managers, and individual contributors who you know are adaptable and always want to help (they index high on Ownership).
 Find them, explain the problem (the Dissatisfaction), and ask them to help.
 They will.

-Involve all of these folks in the solution design.
-If it is “their plan” vs “your plan” the Vision will be stronger and the First Steps will be more effective.
+Involve the people in the coalition in the solution design.
+If it is “their plan” instead of “your plan” the Vision will be stronger and the First Steps will be more effective.
 You’ll also have a larger army of communicators (see below).

 I have found it enormously helpful to teach the D x V x F > R mental model to potential coalition members.
 By doing so, everyone has a common framework for communication and thinking.